-Capitol Airspace studied the proposed project based on location information provided by ESS Group.
-Using this information, Capitol Airspace generated graphical overlays to determine proximity to airports (Figure 1), published instrument procedures, enroute airways, FAA minimum vectoring altitude and minimum IFR altitude charts, as well as military airspace and training routes.
+Methodology Capitol Airspace studied the proposed project based on location information provided by Beacon Wind.
+Using this information, Capitol Airspace generated graphical overlays to determine proximity to airports (Figure 1), published instrument procedures, enroute airways, FAA minimum vectoring altitude and minimum instrument flight rules (IFR) altitude charts, and military airspace and training routes.
 Capitol Airspace evaluated all 14 CFR Part 77 imaginary surfaces, published instrument approach and departure procedures, visual flight rules operations, FAA minimum vectoring altitudes, minimum IFR altitudes, and enroute operations.
-All formulas, headings, altitudes, bearings and coordinates used during this study were derived from the following documents and data sources:

-- 14 CFR Part 77 Safe, Efficient Use, and Preservation of the Navigable Airspace - FAA Order 7400.2N Procedures for Handling Airspace Matters - FAA Order 8260.3E United States Standard for Terminal Instrument Procedures - FAA Order 8260.58B United States Standard for Performance Based Navigational (PBN) Instrument Procedure Design - Technical Operations Evaluation Desk Guide for Obstruction Evaluation/Airport Airspace Analysis (1.6.1) - United States Government Flight Information Publication, US Terminal Procedures - National Airspace System Resource Aeronautical Data
+All formulas, headings, altitudes, bearings, and coordinates used during this study were derived from the following documents and data sources: - 14 CFR Part 77 Safe, Efficient Use, and Preservation of the Navigable Airspace - FAA Order 7400.2M Procedures for Handling Airspace Matters - FAA Order 8260.3E United States Standard for Terminal Instrument Procedures - FAA Order 8260.58B United States Standard for Performance Based Navigational (PBN) Instrument Procedure Design - Technical Operations Evaluation Desk Guide for Obstruction Evaluation/Airport Airspace Analysis (1.5.1) - United States Government Flight Information Publication, US Terminal Procedures - National Airspace System Resource Aeronautical Data - National Oceanic and Atmospheric Administration Maritime Boundaries Data

-Figure 1: Public-use (blue) and private-use (red) airports in proximity to the US Wind offshore wind project
+Figure 1: Public-use (blue) and private-use (red) airports in proximity to the Beacon Wind project

-Study Findings

-Territorial Airspace

-The FAA conducts aeronautical studies for structures proposed within any state, territory, or possession of the United States, within the District of Columbia, or within territorial waters1 surrounding the United States.2 Although an offshore wind project may be located outside of territorial waters, BOEM may require an aeronautical study as part of the application process.
+Study Findings Territorial Airspace The FAA conducts aeronautical studies for structures proposed within any state, territory, or possession of the United States, within the District of Columbia, or within territorial waters3 surrounding the United States.4 Although an offshore wind project may be located outside of territorial waters, BOEM may require an aeronautical study as part of the application process.
+The Beacon Wind project is not located within territorial waters (purple, Figure 2).
+Therefore, the FAA does not have a mandate to conduct aeronautical studies for wind turbines proposed within the defined study area.
+Regardless, BOEM may require consultation with the FAA as part of the application process, and providing an aeronautical study is useful to these consultations

-Wind turbines in the northern and western sections of the study area, including 32 proposed locations, will be located within territorial waters (purple, Figure 2) and must be submitted to the FAA.

-Figure 2: Territorial Airspace overlying the US Wind offshore wind project

-1 The National Oceanic and Atmospheric Administration (NOAA) defines territorial waters as 12 nautical miles measured from the official U.S. baseline - a recognized low water line along the coast.
+Figure 2: Territorial Airspace in proximity to the Beacon Wind project 3 The National Oceanic and Atmospheric Administration (NOAA) defines territorial waters as 12 nautical miles measured from the official U.S. baseline - a recognized low water line along the coast.
 NOAA publishes this boundary in a publicly available Web Map Service.

-2 As described in FAA Order 7400.2N 5-1-4(a) "Scope."
+4 As described in FAA Order 7400.2M 5-1-4(a) "Scope."

-14 CFR Part 77.17(a)(2) Obstruction Standard and 77.19/21/23 Imaginary Surfaces

-The FAA uses level and sloping imaginary surfaces to determine if a proposed structure is an obstruction to air navigation.
+14 CFR Part 77.17(a)(2) Obstruction Standard and 77.19/21/23 Imaginary Surfaces The FAA uses level and sloping imaginary surfaces to determine if a proposed structure is an obstruction to air navigation.
 Structures that are identified as obstructions are then subject to a full aeronautical study and increased scrutiny.
 However, exceeding a Part 77 imaginary surface does not automatically result in the issuance of a determination of hazard.
 Proposed structures must have airspace impacts that constitute a substantial adverse effect in order to warrant the issuance of determinations of hazard.

-Military and public-use airport 14 CFR Part 77.17(a)(2) and 77.19/21/23 imaginary surfaces do not overlie the US Wind offshore wind project (e.g., Figure 3).
-However, at all proposed heights, wind turbines will exceed 77.17(a)(1) - a height of 499 feet AGL at the site of the object - and will be identified as obstructions regardless of location.
+Military and public-use airport 14 CFR Part 77.17(a)(2) obstruction standard and 77.19/21/23 imaginary surfaces do not overlie the Beacon Wind project (e.g., Figure 3).
+However, at 850 (259 meters) and 1,116 feet (340 meters) tall proposed heights, wind turbines will exceed 77.17(a)(1) - a height of 499 feet AGL at the site of the object - and will be identified as obstructions regardless of location.

-Figure 3: 77.17(a)(2) obstruction standard (dashed blue) and 77.19 imaginary surfaces (solid blue)
+Figure 3: 14 CFR Part 77.17(a)(2) obstruction standard (dashed blue) and 77.19 (solid blue) imaginary surfaces in proximity to the Beacon Wind project